 Games are a simple and fun way to make daily work more engaging and fun for your users.
 You can create games for agents or teams to earn all types of rewards.
 Games are designed to feel similar to modern video games, therefore they should feel familiar to both administrators and agents.
-Games are simple to create - using only one metric and one qualifier - and are easy to join - agents join directly from their Games module.
+Games are simple to create (using only one metric and one qualifier) and are easy to join (agents join directly from their Games module).
+Games start and stop at midnight based on the time zone of your system, and the game rewards are paid out after the games conclude.
+For weekly games, the start day is based on your organization's settings.
+For monthly games, the start day is the 1st day of the month.

 One benefit of games is that agents are not required to participate.
 After creating a game, an invitation gets sent to all users that are eligible to play, therefore agents can join games of their own volition, rewarding initiative and motivation.
 You can also use this feature to analyze what games and what metrics your agents excel at, and which metrics or behaviors for which your agents might need more training.